TheOdinProject/curriculum/nodeJS/express/controllers.md

 // to make it available for use in `req.body`. app.use(express.json());

-// same as above but parses incoming requests with URL-encoded payloads (e.g name=Damon&type=Professional)
+// same as above but parses incoming requests with URL-encoded payloads (e.g name=Damon&role=Professional)
 // more information on extended in the express documentation app.use(express.urlencoded({ extended: false }));